ogrnz/huge_reg_paths/README.md

 # Regularization paths for huge package

-Convenience function to plot the regularization paths of huge glasso estimated objects in R.
+Convenience function to plot the regularization paths of High-Dimensional Undirected Graph Estimated (`huge`) objects in R.

 Please refer to the original package documentation on CRAN for additional information: https://cran.r-project.org/package=huge.